 Living with pulmonary arterial hypertension (PAH) can make everyday tasks and activities challenging.
-PAH can affect many aspects of day-to-day life, such as getting around, showering, and sleeping.
+PAH affects many aspects of daily life, from basic activities like getting around and showering to more complex situations like traveling by air.
+Understanding pulmonary hypertension self-care strategies is essential for managing the condition effectively.

 Members of myPHteam often seek advice on how to live with pulmonary hypertension.
 “Tired … every day.
 Suggestions?” one member asked.
 “Every day is a struggle,” another member wrote.